dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     3. Check the length.
 If `p` is empty or has any non-rest elements:

         *We only call `length` on the map if needed.
-If the pattern is `{...}`, then any length is allowed, so we don't even check it..*
+If the pattern is `{...}`, then any length is allowed, so we don't even check it.*

         1. Let `l` be the length of the map determined by calling `length` on `v`.